hasanheroglu/test-things/README.md

 The Thing Description validation test should be put under the protocol and programming language/framework's test directory and named `td.test.json`.
 For the Thing Description validation test, the device should boot up and to understand the device booted up without any error, a message `"ThingIsReady"` is expected to be prompted to the console by the device.

-## Port Configuration

-It is possible to run several Things at the same time in a container, which requires a container to expose that many ports.
-Traefik helps with this issue and routes the requests on one exposed port to relevant services inside the container.
-Traefik configuration can be seen inside `docker-compose.yml`.
-It is not possible to route using a path prefix with UDP, therefore port must be exposed for new Things that use UDP.

 ## Adding a new Thing

 If you are going to add a different protocol for an existing Thing: